“Ceremony – whatever brings you closer to your essential self.”

 I welcome the opportunity to co-create a meaningful ceremony to honour the loss of your animal companion.

-Baby blessing & namings, Important birthdays, graduation, divorce, healing, anniversary dates, and more.
+Baby naming and welcoming, important birthdays, graduation, divorce, healing, anniversary, midlife passages and more.

-I welcome any opportunity to create ceremony with you!
+I welcome any opportunity to co-create ceremony with you!

 Next StepsWhere do we go from here?